RabbitSnore/rma-exploration/rma-exploration_formal-model_report.md

-Let us assume that a person’s expression of a given myth statement can take some number of values $k$, where lower values correspond to disagreement with the myth, higher values correspond to acceptance of the myth, and the central value (i.e., the median $c$ of the values 1 through $k$) corresponds to a neutral position toward the myth (e.g., “neither agree nor disagree”).
-We model acceptance of myth $i$ at time
+Let us assume that a person’s expression of a given myth statement can take some number of values $k$, where lower values correspond to disagreement with the myth, higher values correspond to acceptance of the myth, and the central value (i.e., the median $c$ of the values 0 through $k - 1$) corresponds to a neutral position toward the myth (e.g., “neither agree nor disagree”).
+We model acceptance of myth $i$ at time $t$ as a value $x$ sampled from a binomial distribution, with
-$t$ as a value $x$ sampled from a binomial distribution, with $k - 1$ trials with probability $p$ of each trial taking the value 1, centered such that the median value of 1 through $k$ is 0.
-The following equation describes this assumption:
+$k - 1$ trials with probability $p$ of each trial taking the value 1, centered such that the median value of 1 through $k$ is 0.
+For example, for a 5-point scale, this model creates values from -2 to 2.
+The following equation describes these assumptions:

 $$
 x^t_i = B(k - 1, p^t_i) - c